levindoneto/pandas-simple-csv-parser/README.md

 # Pandas Simple CSV Parser

-Simple CSV parser with the use of the library Pandas for Python for getting specific columns of a CSV file and putting the extracted data into one or more files (each column in a separated file or all of them in the same output).
+Simple CSV parser for huge volumes of data with the use of the library Pandas for Python for getting specific columns of a CSV file and putting the extracted data into one or more files (each column in a separated file or all of them in the same output) in a short amount of time.

 __Author:__ Levindo Gabriel Taschetto Neto.